rachelkd/pawmodoro/README.md

    ```bash
    mvn clean install
    ```
+3. Run the `Main.java` file in the `app` package

-3. Start studying in the Java Swing application!
+4. Start studying in the Java Swing application!

 ### Common Installation Issues